AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

 so it postpones the checking and creates a placeholder meta.
 But when DOE tries to refine the type of `f x` to a function type, the placeholder meta clogs up pattern unification.
 The bound variable `x` in a meta spine is fine, but a placeholder meta is not in the pattern fragment!
+So we can see that postponing does have some ability to clog up unification.

 This particular example would be OK with more sophisticated postponing, such as the one in Agda.
-There, we can simply postpone this problem too, and it would be shortly unblocked anyway.
-So we can see that postponing does have some ability to clog up unification.
+There, we can simply postpone the unification problem too, and it would be shortly unblocked anyway.
 FCIF has no issue here, it just marches on and inserts telescope binders around `x` and `y`.

 FCIF fails in the following case, and DOE succeeds: